homoamikus/homoamikus/README.md

 - 👋 Hi, I’m Emilia
-- 👀 I’m interested in Data Analysis & Data Science
+- 👀 I enjoy Data Analysis & Data Science
-- 🌱 I really like Python
+- 🌱 My favorite tool to use for my projects is Python
 <!---
 homoamikus/homoamikus is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.